 experience on our website.
 If you continue, we'll assume that you are happy to receive

-Maintenance is the general day-to-day upkeep of the railway which keeps the trains running, such as looking after tracks, signals and power supply.
-Engineering is the larger scale infrastructure work, such as track replacement.
+Maintenance is the general day-to-day upkeep of the railway such as looking after tracks, signals and power supplies, while we refer to larger scale projects, such as track replacement, as engineering work.

-When Network Rail began to run the railway in October 2002, we faced a huge backlog of engineering work.
-Over the last three years, we have replaced and upgraded much of the infrastructure and significantly improved the safety and reliability of the railway.
+When we began to run the railway in October 2002, we faced a huge backlog of engineering work.
+We have been working since to replace and upgrade much of the infrastructure and have significantly improved the safety and reliability of the railway.

 We use a range of measures to minimise noise and disruption including:

 However some essential work, such as tamping (see right) is unavoidably noisy.